Phil Craig: Leader of South Africa’s Referendum Party

 33:48.79 – Phil Craig

-Yeah, yeah, totally against you.
+Yeah, totally against you.

 33:57.36 – Brian David Crane

 And it’s racist like if you want to point at a policy.
-It’s like these things are purely racist. is there any talk of scrapping them probably not because the a and C benefits the most from it.
+It’s like these things are purely racist. is there any talk of scrapping them probably not because the A and C benefits the most from it.

 34:05.62 – Phil Craig

-Exactly the opposite they’re being strengthened every year so every year right now they’re talking about strengthening so what?
-So what?
-These policies came in under Tarabo and Becky they came in the late 90’s early early 2000 and what happens is it’s a classic case of left-wing politics.
+Exactly the opposite they’re being strengthened every year, so every year right now they’re talking about strengthening so what?
+These policies came in under Tarabo and Becky.
+They came in the late 90’s – early 2000 and what happens is it’s a classic case of left-wing politics.
 So what happens is you come with this idea which isn’t economically sound but ideologically you convince yourself that we have to do this because it’s the right thing to do if you implement your policy.
 It’s a total disaster.
 It has exactly the opposite effect of what you want, you should sit down and go okay, well that didn’t work but you sit down and go well, we just didn’t do enough of that.
-So then you ramp up the regulations a bit more and then you sit and then you come along and you say um, oh well, hang on a second.
-The boards of our top hundred companies are all you know, 50% white but actually white people make up 16% of the population.
-Well they get well.
-But then we must have stricter laws.
-We must have fines, we must threaten people with prison, nobody sits down and says well what percentage of you know, ah University Degrees went to accountants.
-Yeah I mean that?
-Yeah, yeah, and logically speaking well hang on a second you know if we have a really fair system then you know the sort of composition of financial ah senior and financial chief financial officers should be representative of the criminal la kreme of the people that came out of accounting.

 35:31.44 – Phil Craig

 We don’t have any of that.
-We just round Well there you go?
+We just round well there you go?
 Why is it that white people are just continuing to be racist.
 This is the system.
 Let’s do more of it or that’s not strict enough.
 So right now we’re busy ramping up.
-Be again, We’ve just changed last year affirmative action to literally impose in every single industry.
+We’ve just changed last year affirmative action to literally impose in every single industry.
 We now have quotas.
-If you have a fish and chip shop.
-There is a quota for what your race composition must be for your staff for your fishion chip shop.
+If you have a fish and chip shop, there is a quota for what your race composition must be for your staff for your fishion chip shop.
 Yeah, if you happen to be mine.
 You have a different quota.
-Yeah, if it happens to be a hotel and you literally have to go into your industry and stay in my workforce.
-How should I?
-And actually now it’s at senior level and my junior staff must be in this ratio.
-My middle management must be in this ratio.
-My senior management.
-My shareholders must be in this ratio.
-It is absolutely insane now on Earth.
-Do you run businesses in that environment?
-I mean it’s insanity.
-Total insanity.

 36:26.30 – Brian David Crane